NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 !SLIDE smbullets
 # Connect Local Repository to Remote Server

-We can either start a local repository and connect it to a remote server, or clone an existing repository.

-* Endpoints for the remote servers are called `remote` in Git.
+Endpoints for the remote servers are called `remote` in Git.

 * Communication is done via SSH/HTTPS (SSH is recommended)
 * We need a remote for: `clone`, `push`, `pull`
+* We can have multiple remotes (e.g. fork, upstream)

 For training purposes we've started to work offline in `$HOME/training`.